 A body designated under Part 1 of Schedule 10 of the Act in respect of one or more reserved legal activities.

-Licensed firm

-A firm licensed under these regulations to conduct authorised legal services work.
+Licensed firm A firm licensed under these regulations to conduct probate work.

-Material interest

-A material interest is defined by regulation 6.2.
+Material interest A material interest is defined by Regulation 6.2.

-Member

-A member of ICAEW but not including a legal services affiliate.
+Member A member of ICAEW but not including a probate affiliate.